usnistgov/privacy_collaborative_research_cycle/index.md

 3. Follow our seminar series and blog posts as we share new things that we learn from your submissions, submissions from others, and from our subject matter experts.
 4. Conduct some analysis, research some ideas, and/or find something interesting.
 5. Write your findings in a 3-page-or-less tiny paper.
-    1. For more information on the structure of tiny_ papers_, click[ here](https://iclr.cc/Conferences/2023/CallForTinyPapers).
+    a.
+For more information on the structure of _tiny papers_, click[ here](https://iclr.cc/Conferences/2023/CallForTinyPapers).
-    2. Contributors may also append proofs, data, additional experiments, etc. to their Tiny papers if they wish.
+    b.
+Contributors may also append proofs, data, additional experiments, etc. to their Tiny papers if they wish.
 6. Submit an abstracts (25 SEP 2023) and then a paper (29 SEP 2023).
 7. Await notification on peer-review.
 8. Prepare a poster or slides as requested.